 …… landscaped fruit trees/berrie bushes, garden food, pet food, garbage, recycling or bird seed.
 Bird feeders can become an easy source of high calories for bears.
 Just 7 pounds of bird seed is equal to 12,180 calories!
 That is half their daily intake in one go!
 Take down your bird feeders so that you do not attract bears to your home or into residential areas.

-Remember that a food conditioned bear may ultimately be killed to protect public safety.
+Remember that a bear who regularly accesses human food/ waste may ultimately be killed to protect public safety.
 KEEP OUR BEARS WILD AND SAFE!